James4Ever0/notes/Everything you need to startup your media project꞉ viral video generator, viral video analyzer, trend analyzer, automated ema.md

 #### [Video Viralization Tool](https://github.com/FilipePires98/VideoViralizationTool)

 It uses relative infection ratio instead of absolute to predict the trend.
 By "information cascade" it means statistics can be used to predict future view counts.
 It considers individuals and viewers as nodes.
-It suggests different relationships between parameters in SIR model and data (likes, shares, comments, new subscribers, subscribers, length, quality, tag keywords, description keywords)
+It suggests different relationships between parameters in SIR model and data (likes, shares, comments, new subscribers, subscribers, length, quality, tag keywords, description keywords).